 A company develops a technically new production process and purchases operating assets in order to create this process on a 1:1 scale and demonstrate the operating principle.
 Following completion of the R&D project, the process is deployed for production.
 The expenditures related to the creation of the production process do not qualify for WBSO support, as it involved the construction of a production-scale pilot plant or building a prototype with a productive significance.
-A calculation based on the use for R&D purposes versus deployment for production does not apply here because the operating asset is not directly attributable to and does not serve the performance of R&D activities.
+A alculation based on the use for R&D purposes versus deployment for production does not apply here because the operating asset is not directly attributable to and does not serve the performance of R&D activities.

 If you partially include expenditures under the WBSO, your R&D records must demonstrate how you arrived at your calculations.
+This calculation must be substantiated based on actual registrations.
+An estimate will not be approved.